ujwaldantuluri/FactState/micro-services/ecom_det_fin/whatsapp/README.md

   - `GET /qr` — fetch the latest QR code (base64 string); refresh to pair your phone
   - `POST /send` — send a custom message to a phone number
   - `POST /scan-and-send` — call FastAPI `/api/check-site` for a URL and WhatsApp the result
+- Optional auto-reply for inbound messages (DMs): on first message it sends a menu (Ecommerce / Image / News) and guides the user (includes an Exit option).
 - Optional header token protection via `WHATSAPP_API_TOKEN`

 ## Setup (Windows PowerShell)